Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 ## 🌟 Key Features

--  🎯 **Modular Design**: The layered architecture ensures clear separation of concerns, enhancing both code readability and maintainability.
+-  🎯 **Modular Design**: The layered architecture ensures clear separation of concerns, enhancing both code comprehension and maintainability.

 -  🔍 **Input Validation**: Strong validation rules ensure the integrity and consistency of user data, preventing errors and inconsistencies.